-Another basic rule in this dieting plan is that one can choose any days of the week to observe the fasting.
+Another basic rule in this dieting plan is choosing any days of the week to observe the fasting.

-The usual practice for users of the 5 2 diet plan is to observe the fast on Mondays and Thursday, eating a small meal with fewer calories, and then to eat normally for the rest of the week.
-You can start fasting at any time of day.
-For instance, 3 PM on Monday to 3 PM on Tuesday.
+The usual practice for users of the 5 2 diet plan is to observe the fast on Mondays and Thursdays, eat a small meal with fewer calories, and then eat normally for the rest of the week.
+You can start fasting at any time of day—for instance, 3 PM on Monday to 3 PM on Tuesday.

-It is expedient to note that on the five days of eating normal, dieters are not at liberty to just consume whatsoever that comes their way, especially junk food.
-High intake of junk food is known to reduce the noticeable successful impact of undergoing the 5:2 Diet plan.
+It is expedient to note that on the five days of eating normal, dieters are not at liberty to consume whatsoever that comes their way, especially junk food.
+A high intake of junk food is known to reduce the noticeable successful impact of undergoing the 5:2 Diet plan.

 5:2 Diet Guide